UPDATE September 28, 2020:

 - Tokyo Disney Resort reopened on July 1, 2020.

-Last Updated May 11, 2020
+Last Updated September 28, 2020

 For official information about the Disney Parks, please visit the official websites for each location.

-According to Disney’s official statements, this what we currently know about their theme park closures (last updated on May 11, 2020):
+According to Disney’s official statements, this what we currently know about their theme park closures (last updated on September 28, 2020):

 All of these closures and reopening dates are subject to change, so keep a close watch on each of their official websites and listen for any official announcements within the coming weeks to know if any of this information has changed.
-Disney is also implementing some temporary changes to refund and rescheduling policies in order to better help their guests during these changes which can be found on their official websites.
-We have listed the link for Walt Disney World below:

-Changes in operation have also gone into affect for Disney Cruise Line as well as several other major (non-Disney) theme parks, including Universal Studios Hollywood and Universal Studios Orlando, which have also temporary closed their theme parks due to Coronavirus concerns.
+Changes in operation have also gone into affect for Disney Cruise Line as well as several other major (non-Disney) theme parks, including Universal Studios Hollywood and Universal Studios Orlando, which also temporary closed their theme parks due to Coronavirus concerns.